Skip to content

 Methods (brief)

 Cross-sectional study; 30 samples collected Feb–May 2025 from Tripoli retail markets.
 Samples mechanically homogenized; 1.0 g dried sample digested with concentrated HNO₃ and perchloric acid or H₂O₂; diluted to 50 mL.
-Flame AAS (unspecified instrument).
+Metals were measured by AAS; the instrument model and AAS subtype are not specified.
 Total chromium only; Cr(VI) speciation not performed.
-Standard solutions prepared from 1000 mg/L certified stock solutions (Pb, Cd, Cu, Cr).
-Statistical analysis: SPSS v26, one-way ANOVA.
+The paper states that 1000 mg/L stock solutions for Pb, Cd, Cu, and Cr were prepared by dissolving pure metal in nitric acid and diluting to 1 L. Statistical analysis: SPSS v26, one-way ANOVA.
 Sample size (n=30) is small; no LOQ/LOD values reported in the text; the single Pb exceedance sample is an outlier substantially above the distribution mean.

 Implications

-Courses: Useful case for illustrating the difference between regulatory compliance at the population level and individual outlier risk.
-The mean Pb is well below limits, but a single sample at 257 ppb (2.57× the Libyan limit) illustrates why lot-level testing matters.
+Courses: Useful case for illustrating the difference between a low sample-set mean and an individual outlier.
+The mean Pb is below the tabulated limit, while the maximum Pb value is 257 ppb (2.57× the tabulated Libyan limit).